[Updated June 30, 2021. Original article appeared July 17, 2020]

 The theory of computation focuses on why some problems are difficult and others aren’t.
 Its ideas reach beyond math and computer science, raising compelling questions in fields ranging from evolution to cellular behavior to social networks.

-This summer, SFI’s Complexity Explorer — our online educational portal — unveils a brand-new course on the many faces of complexity, appropriate for learners from any background (and no mathematical heavy lifting required).
+This summer, SFI’s Complexity Explorer — our online educational portal — offers its second course on the many faces of complexity, appropriate for learners from any background (and no mathematical heavy lifting required).
 SFI Professor Cris Moore, a resident faculty member who is a mathematician, computer scientist, and physicist, teaches the class, which spans five modules.
 A teaching assistant will be available to field questions and act as a guide for students.

 “Computational complexity is a beautiful theory of why some problems are easy, and others are hard, and others are impossible,” says Moore.
 “It helps us understand why for some problems we can quickly zero in on a solution, or even see if a solution exists.”